CampbeII/Tutorials/Security/Offensive/Linux/command-line.md

 `nmap -h` - View command help.

+`apropos` - Find commands using keywords.

+`uname -a` - Operating system information used to determine if an exploit is available.

-`file bin` - locate help about a file.
+`file bin` - Locate help about a file.

 `history` - Command history.

-`apropos` - Can find commands with keywords

 `whereis` - locates programs.